 Your committed team of volunteers are some of your organization’s greatest advocates and supporters.
 While they donate their time and skills to your cause, they can also make generous monetary donations as well.
 It’s no surprise that volunteers can be turned into donors for your cause.
 However, it can be a balancing act to ensure you aren’t asking too much of your supporters.
-Since your volunteers are already invested in your organization and mission, it is possible to convert them to donors while maintaining your existing relationship with them using the right strategy.
+Since volunteers already invest in your nonprofit, turning volunteers into donors is a natural next step.

-Fostering meaningful engagement with existing volunteers through good management, communications, activities, and information will further deepen your volunteers’ commitment to your cause and increase the likelihood of converting them into donors along the way.
+Fostering meaningful engagement with existing volunteers through good management, communications, and activities will deepen commitment to your cause.
+This increases the likelihood of converting them into donors along the way.
 That said, investing in an exceptional volunteer engagement strategy will set your organization up for long-term success.

 In this article, we’ll share four powerful strategies you can adopt to help turn your volunteers into donors:

-Donors and volunteers are both committed to investing their resources towards your cause.
+Donors and volunteers both invest their resources toward your cause.
 While a donor offers monetary support and a volunteer donates their time and effort, their motivations remain aligned.
 In fact, studies show that more than 67% of worldwide donors also choose to volunteer locally in their communities.

-This provides a fantastic opportunity to deepen a volunteer’s investment in your cause through monetary means.
+This provides encouragement to invite volunteers to deepen their investment in your cause—and strategically begin turning volunteers into donors.
 Now, let’s dive into how you can start converting volunteers into donors.

-Your volunteers are likely already engaged on your website in order to review and sign up for new volunteer opportunities and access any pertinent information.
+Your volunteers likely already engage with your website to review and sign up for new volunteer opportunities.
 This makes your website a great tool to encourage volunteers to consider donating money to your cause as well.

 - Add donation buttons throughout your website, especially on your volunteer webpage.